 The time-based SQLi attacker sends a query that forces the web app to wait for a specific duration before returning a response.
 Cybercriminals commonly use this response time to determine whether the query’s result is TRUE or FALSE.

 Blind SQLi or Inferential SQL Injection attack doesn’t reveal data directly from the targeted database.
-Instead, cybercriminals closely examine indirect clues in behavior, along with details within HTTP responses, how long it takes the database to respond to certain user input, and blank web pages for certain user input.
+Instead, cybercriminals closely examine indirect clues in behavior and details within HTTP responses, how long it takes the database to respond to certain user input, and blank web pages for certain user input.
 Also, remember that all these things are clues depending on the attacker’s goal; of course, they can also point to another SQLi attack avenue for the attacker to try.

 Inferential (Blind) SQLi